-Shortly afterwards, Options established Mr W's SIPP and sent him a welcome pack, and it contacted the AFPS to request the payment of the cash value of Mr W's benefits.
+Options established Mr M's SIPP and sent him a welcome pack in late February 2013, and it contacted the AFPS to request the payment of the cash value of Mr M's benefits.

-Then Options, as trustees of Mr W's SIPP, would have completed the FPI application form.
-On the first page of the application form under the section 'Financial Adviser Details', "Caledonian International Associates" would have been pre-populated.
+Then Options, as trustees of Mr M's SIPP, would have completed the FPI application form.
+On the first page of the application form under the section 'Financial Adviser Details', I consider it more likely than not, based on the many other applications I've seen, that "Caledonian International Associates" would have been pre-populated.